Part 5

 Although I was quite sad to see the main Glade Stage move away from the Glade itself, it was replaced among the trees by a new venue called the Glade Dome, which made up for things to a great extent, with a lovely atmosphere together with some impressive lighting and decorations.

-Croissant Neuf is the biggest of the Greenfield venues and usually has a mix of the acts you will regularly see if you attend the smaller independent & grass roots festival circuit.
+is the biggest of the Greenfield venues and usually has a mix of the acts you will regularly see if you attend the smaller independent & grass roots festival circuit.
 It is powered entirely by natural energy resources.
 As well as the main 2,000 capacity tent there is also a small bandstand situated nearby where Glastonbury legend and all round top bloke Mik Artistik often plays one of the first sets of the weekend on the Wednesday afternoon.

-The people who run the Small World Stage, actually host their own grassroots festival in Kent twice a year in May and August and you will find lots of folky acoustic stuff going on here together with a vegetarian cafe.
+The people who run the Small World Stage actually host their own grassroots festival in Kent twice a year in May and August and you will find lots of folky acoustic stuff going on here together with a vegetarian cafe.

-Nearby you will also find the Lizard Stage as well as the pedal powered Mandala Stage (pictured) where somebody has to jump on a bike and pretend to be Chris Froome if you want to hear the bands playing.
+Nearby you will also find the Lizard Stage as well as the pedal powered Mandala Stage where somebody has to jump on a bike and pretend to be Chris Froome if you want to hear the bands playing.

 Also in the main market area you will find the Babylon Uprising tent blasting out reggae and dub tunes from their soundsystem throughout the day and into the early hours.